Tulsa hosts Evee and Rice - WTOP News

 Tulsa, Oklahoma; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Rice faces the Tulsa Golden Hurricane after Travis Evee scored 20 points in Rice’s 69-65 loss to the South Florida Bulls.
+BOTTOM LINE: Rice plays the Tulsa Golden Hurricane after Travis Evee scored 20 points in Rice’s 69-65 loss to the South Florida Bulls.

-The Golden Hurricane are 11-4 on their home court.
+The Golden Hurricane are 11-4 in home games.
 Tulsa has a 2-2 record in one-possession games.

-The Owls are 3-8 in AAC play.
-Rice is 5-7 when it turns the ball over less than its opponents and averages 11.8 turnovers per game.
+The Owls are 3-8 in conference play.
+Rice allows 76.0 points to opponents and has been outscored by 3.1 points per game.

 Tulsa is shooting 43.5% from the field this season, 2.0 percentage points lower than the 45.5% Rice allows to opponents.
-Rice has shot at a 43.9% rate from the field this season, 1.8 percentage points greater than the 42.1% shooting opponents of Tulsa have averaged.
+Rice averages 8.3 made 3-pointers per game this season, 0.8 more makes per game than Tulsa gives up.

-TOP PERFORMERS: PJ Haggerty is scoring 19.8 points per game with 4.9 rebounds and 3.5 assists for the Golden Hurricane.
-Cobe Williams is averaging 14.4 points and 4.5 rebounds while shooting 41.4% over the last 10 games for Tulsa.
+TOP PERFORMERS: Cobe Williams is averaging 13.2 points, 3.7 assists and 2.1 steals for the Golden Hurricane.
+PJ Haggerty is averaging 22.6 points over the last 10 games for Tulsa.

-Max Fiedler is averaging 9.2 points, 9.8 rebounds and 5.3 assists for the Owls.
-Alem Huseinovic is averaging 3.2 made 3-pointers over the last 10 games for Rice.
+Evee averages 2.1 made 3-pointers per game for the Owls, scoring 15.8 points while shooting 31.8% from beyond the arc.
+Mekhi Mason is averaging 16.8 points and 3.2 assists over the last 10 games for Rice.

 LAST 10 GAMES: Golden Hurricane: 3-7, averaging 74.2 points, 34.1 rebounds, 12.2 assists, 6.8 steals and 3.0 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 81.9 points per game.